speakez-llc/BAREWire/PATENTS.md

 ## Patent Grant

-Subject to the terms and conditions of the applicable license agreement (either the Apache License 2.0 or a Commercial License), a patent license is granted by [YOUR COMPANY/ENTITY NAME] to the recipients of BAREWire software.
+Subject to the terms and conditions of the applicable license agreement (either the Apache License 2.0 or a Commercial License), a patent license is granted by SpeakEZ LLC to the recipients of BAREWire software.

 ### Apache License 2.0 Patent Grant